h2r/pomdp-py/docs/html/_sources/examples.tiger.rst.txt

             print("True state:", tiger_problem.env.state)
             print("Belief:", tiger_problem.agent.cur_belief)
             print("Action:", action)
-            # Step 3; no transition since actions in Tiger problem
+            # Step 3; There is no state transition for the tiger domain.
             # In general, the ennvironment state can be transitioned
             # using
             #